 Rope Spooling in Center – a possible cause for this may be because the distance between the winch and the first sheave is too short.
 This may mean that the fleet angle needs to be adjusted.

 Uneven Spooling – This could mean that the wire rope lay is not correct or the load on the winch is too light for the amount of pull.
 The first layer of wire rope installed on the winch drum may not be correct.
 Simply readjusting the first layer line would probably take care of the issue.

 Rope Climbs Flange Side – If the hoist is not mounted perpendicular with the first sheave, or the center of the winch drum is not aligned with the first sheave, the wire rope may climb on side of the flange, and not wrap evenly.
 This can also occur if the drum flanges are not straight.

 If the wire rope is climbing both flanges, the distance between the winch drum and the first sheave is too great.

-Rope Knives Into Lower Layers - Possible causes could be the lower wire rope layers not installed properly due to a light load, a grooved winch drum, or the groove and wire rope sizes are mismatched.
+Rope Knives Into Lower Layers – Possible causes could be the lower wire rope layers not installed properly due to a light load, a grooved winch drum, or the groove and wire rope sizes being mismatched.

-Trust Us -Knowing how to troubleshoot these areas in spooling can save a ton of headache, and maybe a life.
+Trust Us -Knowing how to troubleshoot these areas in spooling can save a ton of headaches, and maybe a life.
 Improper rope spooling can cause worn rope, damage, and danger.
 Winches Inc is the best source of information on all things about winches.

 For more information, visit us at www.winchesinc.com or call 877.495.9721 Toll-free.